VentuzTechnology/Ventuz.Extension.prerelease/README.md

 }
 ```

 A node can (and should) define multiple validation functions.
-The reason is simple: If certain input properties change, then it is not necessarily necessary to calculate the entire validation again.
+The reason is simple: If certain input properties change, then it is not always necessary to calculate the entire validation again.
 So it makes sense to consider which inputs lead to which results.
 Here is a (primitive) example.
-The upper sum is to be multiplied again by a factor.
-If only the factor changes, the sum of `A` and `B` does not have to be calculated again.
+The upper sum is to be multiplied by a factor.
+If only the factor changes, the sum of `A` and `B` does not need to be calculated again.
 This is an abstract example and is only meant to illustrate the use of split validation:

 ```c#
 public class MySimpleSumFact : VxContentNode